microsoft/OpenAIWorkshop/scenarios/natural_language_query/README.md

 Step 3: Azure function passes the context information to Open AI Engine to convert the user context information prompt to SQL Query

-Step 4: The Azure function passes the genrated SQL query text and executes the query on Azure SQL databse
+Step 4: The Azure function passes the generated SQL query text and executes the query on Azure SQL database

 Step 5: The query is executed on SQL database and results are returned to Azure function